-If the wheel or suspension alignment is poor then you will spot uneven wear of the tyres as one section will be more flat compared to the others.
+If the wheel or suspension alignment is poor then you will spot uneven wear of the tires as one section will be flatter compared to the others.
 Such problems can arise due to a crash or the car hitting a pothole at a high speed.
-If the tyres have been improperly inflated for a long time then the tyre could be more worn out around its middle section.
+If the tires have been improperly inflated for a long time then the tire could be more worn out around its middle section.

 Check its Interiors

 Interiors of a car indicate how old the car is.
 If the car has not run for more than 10000 miles then its interiors should be as good as new.
 On the other hand, if it has run for more than 50000 miles then its interiors could be worn out.
 Ideally, the seat covers and upholstery should be in a good condition and so should be the steering wheel and side bolsters.
 Apart from these the lights inside the car should be functioning exactly as they should.

 The interiors of a car also include the air conditioning system.
 When you start the air conditioning system there should be cool air coming out of the air vents.
 If the air conditioning is unable to cool the car then it indicates that it needs repairing.
 It is also possible that the system is running low on the coolant fluid.

 Many cars come with additional features such as sunroof, electric windows, music system, and central locking.
 These systems should be functioning properly before you purchase a used car as their repair can prove to be expensive.

 The best way to understand any problem with the car is to take it out for a test drive.
 It is the ultimate litmus test of a car as it exposes problems with the functioning of any system of a car.
 If a dealer hesitates to let you take out the car for a test drive then you should understand that the car has some major problem.